Cloud-Schematics/multitier-vpc-bastion-host/README.md

     create the workspace and deploy resources.
 2. [Generate an SSH
     key](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys).
+    - Note: Ignore the option to create with a passphase and press `<return>`.
+Ansible does not directly support SSH keys using passphrases and later stages of this example will fail if a passphase is entered.

     The SSH key is required to access the provisioned VPC virtual server instances via the bastion host.
 After you have created your SSH key, make sure to [upload this SSH key to your IBM Cloud